 Then calculate the value at the end of the pension input period; the end value shouldn't be increased by CPI.
 Multiply this amount by 16.
 Again, if the scheme also gives the individual a lump sum in addition to the pension (not by commutation of pension), add this on.

-Deduct the start value you from the end you have calculated above, this is the pension input amount.
+Deduct the start value from the end value you have calculated above; this is the pension input amount.

 The rights to be valued will include any benefits taken during the period, any rights transferred out to another registered pension scheme, and any pension debits.
 The value of any rights given on transfers into the scheme and any pension credits can be excluded.

-More information on pension input periods and pension input amounts can be found in our article of the same name.
+Find more information on pension input periods and pension input amounts.

 The objective of the annual allowance charge is to remove the tax relief given to any pension contributions over the annual allowance.

 It may be possible to reduce or completely avoid the annual allowance charge using carry forward.
-Carry forward allows unused annual allowance from PIPs ending in the previous three tax years to be carried forward and added to the annual allowance for the current PIP.
+Carry forward allows unused annual allowance from pension input periods ending in the previous three tax years to be carried forward and added to the annual allowance for the current pension input period.

 More details can be found in our carry forward article.

-If it is triggered part-way through a pension input period only the contributions made after the trigger are tested against the MPAA.
-However, the total contributions/accrual in that tax year are also tested against the £40,000 annual allowance.
+If it is triggered part-way through a pension input period only the contributions made after the trigger are tested against the money purchase annual allowance.
+However, the total contributions/accrual in that tax year are also tested against the £60,000 annual allowance.

-From 6 April 2020 - Individuals who have taxable income for a tax year of greater than £240,000 will have their annual allowance for that tax year restricted.
-It will be reduced, so that for every £2 of income they have over £240,000, their annual allowance is reduced by £1.
+Since 6 April 2023 - Individuals who have taxable income for a tax year of greater than £260,000 will have their annual allowance for that tax year restricted.
+It will be reduced, so that for every £2 of income they have over £260,000, their annual allowance is reduced by £1.
 Any resulting reduced annual allowance is rounded down to the nearest whole pound.

 Our article, tapering of annual allowance for high incomes, provides more detail.